NekoFluff/RS2017SmeltAssist/Readme.md

 ## License
 This project is licensed under the MIT License - see the License.md file for details

 * Copyright of JSON-api dependency: Copyright (c) 2011-2017 Oracle and/or its affiliates.
-All rights reserved. eneral Public License Version 2
+All rights reserved.
+General Public License Version 2

  * Copyright of Json dependency:  Copyright (c) 2011-2017 Oracle and/or its affiliates.
-All rights reserved. eneral Public License Version 2
+All rights reserved.
+General Public License Version 2

 * Jagex ®, RuneScape ®, Chronicle RuneScape Legends ®, Block N Load ®, Ace of Spades ® and FunOrb ® are registered and/or unregistered trade marks of Jagex Limited in the United Kingdom, the United States and other countries.
-All third party trade marks are the property of their respective owners.